Medulloblastoma: Diagnosis

+DNA methylation profiling of medulloblastoma allows robust sub-classification and improved outcome prediction using formalin-fixed biopsies.

 Correct diagnosis of medulloblastoma may require ruling out atypical teratoid rhabdoid tumor.

 Treatment

 Treatment begins with maximal surgical removal of the tumor.
 The addition of radiation to the entire neuraxis and chemotherapy may increase the disease-free survival.
 This combination may permit a 5-year survival in more than 80% of cases.
 Some evidence indicates that proton beam irradiation reduces the impact of radiation on the cochlear and cardiovascular areas and reduces the cognitive late effects of cranial irradiation.

 The presence of desmoplastic features such as connective tissue formation offers a better prognosis.
 Prognosis is worse if the child is less than 3 years old, degree of resection is inadequate, or if any CSF, spinal, supratentorial, or systemic spread occurs.
 Dementia after radiotherapy and chemotherapy is a common outcome appearing two to four years following treatment.
 Side effects from radiation treatment can include cognitive impairment, psychiatric illness, bone growth retardation, hearing loss, and endocrine disruption.
 Increased intracranial pressure may be controlled with corticosteroids or a ventriculoperitoneal shunt.
-A new approach to monitor tumor development and treatment response by liquid biopsy is promising, but remains challenging.
+An approach to monitor tumor development and treatment response by liquid biopsy is promising, but remains challenging.